Janae Timmins: HIV scare

 Writers used Janae to portray the issue lead topic of HIV.
 The storyline features Janae discovering that her ex-boyfriend Mike Pill (Alexander Cappelli) carries the virus, forcing Janae to be tested.
 Taylor-Cotter told the BBC that she had heard rumours about the storyline a number of months beforehand.
 She also had "mixed feelings" about the storyline because she worried that Janae might have been written out of the series.
 Taylor-Cotter found the issue challenging, very emotional and daunting because she had to put herself in Janae's situation.
 While Taylor-Cotter had previously difficulty crying on cue - she found it "pretty easy" because she felt sorry for Janae.
-Taylor-Cotter was pleased that Neighbours had chosen to portray an issue lead storyline.
+Taylor-Cotter was pleased that Neighbours had chosen to portray an issue-led storyline.
 She stated; "I don't think there's enough publicity surrounding HIV, it's a very serious disease and there are so many people out there suffering from it.
 I think there should be a lot more awareness about it."

 Janae is characterised as not being "very good at rational thinking" so she attempts to end her relationship with Boyd Hoyland (Kyal Marsh), in order to protect him.
 Taylor-Cotter revealed that she was thankful that Boyd "sees straight through it" and agrees to support her.
 Janae also confides in her younger sister Bree but is reluctant to tell anyone else.
 Janae "approaches it the best way she knows how and that's by pushing everyone that cares about her away."
 Taylor-Cotter told Inside Soap that Janae cannot tell Janelle about her situation because "she fears she'll judge her".
 The truth is revealed during an argument between the pair.
 Taylor-Cotter and Feeney got on so well off-screen, that they purposely avoided each other while on set to add to the "intensity" of the scenes.
 Janae is "so afraid of taking after her mother" that she blames Janelle for her predicament, telling her that she is at fault if she is HIV positive.
 Janelle is upset that Janae could not confide in her about an "important matter".
 Taylor-Cotter said that Janae ends up receiving support from her family because "the Timmins clan always reunite in the end".